sveltejs/learn.svelte.dev/README.md

 ## Developing the app

 First, run `node scripts/create-common-bundle`.
-This packages up everything that's needed to run a SvelteKit app (Vite, Esbuild, SvelteKit, Svelte compiler etc) which can subsequently be unpacked on a server to create and run and instance of a SvelteKit application (which powers the output window of the tutorial).
+This packages up everything that's needed to run a SvelteKit app (Vite, esbuild, SvelteKit, Svelte compiler, etc.) which can subsequently be unpacked on a server to create and run an instance of a SvelteKit application (which powers the output window of the tutorial).
 Then, run `dev`:

 ```bash
 node scripts/create-common-bundle